T-I

 • A note on terminology:

 The terms “quenched” and “annealed” come from metallurgy and refer to the procedure in which you cool a very hot piece of metal: a system is quenched if it is cooled very rapidly (istantaneously changing its environment by putting it into cold water, for instance) and has to adjusts to this new fixed environment; annealed if it is cooled slowly, kept in (quasi)equilibrium with its changing environment at all times.
-Think now at how you compute the free energy, and at disorder as the environment.
-In the quenched protocol, you compute the average over configurations of the system keeping the disorder (environment) fixed, so the configurations have to adjust to the given disorder.
-Then you take the log and only afterwards average over the randomness (not even needed, at large , if the free-energy is self-averaging).
+Think now at how you compute the free energy of a disordered system, and at disorder as the environment.
+In the quenched protocol, you first compute the average over the configurations of the system (with the Boltzmann weight) keeping the disorder (environment) fixed, so the configurations have to adjust to the given disorder.
+Then you take the log and only afterwards average over the randomness (not even needed, at large N, if the free-energy is self-averaging).
 In the annealed protocol instead, the disorder (environment) and the configurations are treated on the same footing and adjust to each others, you average over both simultaneously.
+The quenched case corresponds to equilibrating at fixed disorder, and it is justified when there is a separation of timescales and the disorder evolved much slower than the variables; the annealed one to considering the disorder as a dynamical variable, that co-evolves with the variables.